yangkevin2/naacl-2021-fudge-controlled-generation/README.md

 # FUDGE: Controlled Text Generation With Future Discriminators

-This repo contains code corresponding to the paper FUDGE: Controlled Text Generation With Future Discriminators (https://arxiv.org/abs/2104.05218) by Kevin Yang and Dan Klein, to appear at NAACL 2021.
+This repo contains code corresponding to the paper FUDGE: Controlled Text Generation With Future Discriminators (https://arxiv.org/abs/2104.05218) by Kevin Yang and Dan Klein, published at NAACL 2021.

+You can also find a video presentation at http://somup.com/crhlVPFKN7 and the corresponding slides in `slides.pptx`.

 ## Setup/Installation